What is pelvic inflammatory disease?

 What causes pelvic inflammatory disease?

-- Sexual behaviours that increase the risk of STIs, including having unprotected sex, multiple sex partners, a new sexual partner within three months, a personal history of an STI, or a partner with a history of an STI.
+- Sexual behaviors that increase the risk of STIs, including having unprotected sex, multiple sex partners, a new sexual partner within three months, a personal history of an STI, or a sex partner with a history of an STI.

-- Procedures that involve placing an instrument through the cervix and into the uterine cavity, including a dilation and curettage, hysteroscopy, hysterosalpingography, or insertion of an intrauterine device (IUD).
+- Medical procedures that involve placing an instrument through the cervix and into the uterine cavity, including a dilation and curettage (performed following a miscarriage or to terminate a pregnancy), hysteroscopy or hysterosalpingography (diagnostic tests often performed for infertility), or insertion of an intrauterine device (IUD) for birth control.
 The use of sterile instruments significantly decreases the risk of infection following these procedures.

 How is pelvic inflammatory disease diagnosed?